ysyk2021/managing-conflict-in-small-businesses-balancing-personal-and-professional-relationships/src/chapter-5-1.md

-Chapter 5: Communication and Active Listening: Techniques for Communication and Active Listening
+Techniques for Communication and Active Listening
 ================================================================================================

 Effective communication and active listening are essential components of conflict management in small businesses.
 In this chapter, we will explore techniques for communication and active listening.